First-generation Latina publishes financial book to empower her community

 The book teaches principles like how to tackle debt, build generational wealth, and support family within a reasonable framework.

-As a daughter of immigrants, Gonzalez says she knows the first-hand struggles of handling the pressures to succeed while juggling family expectations and other financial obligations.
+As a daughter of immigrants, González said she knows the first-hand struggles of handling the pressures to succeed while juggling family expectations and other financial obligations.

-"We have additional responsibilities from a very young age," Gonzalez says.
+"We have additional responsibilities from a very young age," González said.
 "In college, I used to help my mom with her phone bill and car insurance bill, [while] leaning on student loans."

 She mentioned that she always had a passion for financial literacy and wanted to spread the knowledge within her community - making financial literacy more accessible to diverse audiences.